 In this kind of economy, if theres one thing that a lot of us are discovering, its that we end up spending a lot of money paying people to do things that we can actually teach ourselves to do.

 Thanks to television networks like HGTV and online websites like DIY.com, decorating jobs that used to seem impossible are now step-by-step probable.
-Take installing exterior blinds, for example.
+Take installing exterior shutters or interior blinds, for example.
+Either one will help you to maximize your homes energy efficiency.

-Just as with an interior setting, its important to know what kind of surface you are working with.
+Just as with any DIY project involving an interior setting, its important to be familiar with what kind of surface you will be working with.
 After all, if the exterior of your home is made from wood, its going to require a slightly different set of mounting tools than if its made of brick.

-Noteably, if you have wood or vinyl siding, a corded or cordless drill will be your primary power tool.
-However, if your home has a brick veneer, you will need a hammer drill, masonry bits, and Tapcon® masonry screws, and perhaps some washers.
+Notably, for this kind of interior project, a corded or cordless drill will be your primary power tool.
+However, if you are doing an exterior shutter installation and your home has a brick veneer, you will need a hammer drill, masonry bits, and Tapcon® masonry screws, and perhaps some washers.

 These are the only tools required in almost all cases: